Blogging Tips to Help Increase Site Traffic, Rankings and Earnings

-#3: Syndicate, syndicate, syndicate… share your content via all social channels always including Twitter, Facebook, Google+ and LinkedIn, which also makes it easy for others to share.
+#3: Syndicate, syndicate, syndicate… share your blog post content via all social channels always including Twitter, Facebook, Google+ and LinkedIn, which also makes it easy for others to share.
 And don’t be afraid to do it more than once periodically sharing old posts via your social channels, especially those that were well received.
 Also let others freely repost your content with a link back to the original post.

 Ted Rubin – Tedrubin.com